-Yukon College, Yukon
+Yukon University, Yukon

 A company proposing a major copper mine development in central Yukon has partnered with the Yukon Research Centre (YRC) to evaluate potential uptake of heavy metals in selected northern wetland plant species.

 Research results will help to mitigate concerns about heavy metal uptake by plants in the Casino project area in central Yukon and the spreading of contaminants into the environment through wildlife.
 The research undertaken by students and faculty at Yukon College, will also contribute to plans for the closure and reclamation of the proposed Casino mine’s tailings management facility.
 This facility aims to use constructed wetlands as a passive, long-term care solution for the treatment of open pit water overflow and tailings effluent.

 “This project further reflects our commitment to using the highest possible standards and supporting innovation in mine remediation technologies in the north,” says Paul WestSells, Casino President.